tc39/proposal-decorators/README.md

 ## Status

 Decorators are a JavaScript language feature, proposed for standardization at TC39.
 Decorators are currently at Stage 2 in TC39's process, indicating that the committee expects them to eventually be included in the standard JavaScript programming language.
-The decorators champion group is considering a redesign of the proposal, which the rest of this document describes.
+The decorators champion group is considering a redesign of the proposal as "static decorators", which the rest of this document describes.

 ## Motivation and use cases